Tanzu-CSP-Tigers/spring-ai-bedrock-anthropic-titan-workshop/README.md

 * 5-README-stuff-prompt.md
 * 6-README-retrieval-augmented-generation.md

-These guides will walk you through the workshop exercises.
+Each README guide will walk you through the workshop exercises.

 `NOTE:` before running the workshop, please visit [what is Spring](../main/0-README-what-is-spring.md)  to get some background on the Spring Framework and understand why Development teams love to use Spring AI.